The PRS Dragon III is a nice guitar but expensive and would you play it at this cost? Read a review of this rare instrument.

 There's one thing for sure, it costs money now.

-Here's the Dragon III Video Review I recently filmed (June 2012)
+Here's the Dragon III Video Review I filmed

 So is it worth the money?

-Close up of the Top - click for a larger view
+Close up of the top click for larger view

 Things I liked: